Eileen Valentino Flaxman

 Mom and me in 1983

-A Long-Ago Story . . . and One More Song
+A Childhood Book . . . and One More Song

 One of my favorite books growing up was A Tree Grows in Brooklyn by Betty Smith.
 At the beginning, a 12-year old girl named Francie sits in a bakery and sees a very old man who is disheveled, dirty, and looks lost.
 As she watches him, she imagines the life he might have had.
-A beautiful scene from the point of view of a generous-hearted little girl.
-I used to see a very old man on the corner of 79th and Park in New York City and I dedicate this to him.
+A beautiful scene from the point of view of a generous-hearted little girl and I dedicate it to gentlemen like him I used to pass on my walks through the city.

 Somebody Held You Once